 Special Habitat Areas

 In July 2016, a microburst down draft generated by a thunderstorm toppled trees and opened a hole in the canopy of a three and a half acre-sized parcel at Aquetong and River roads.
 By allowing adequate sunlight, this canopy opening has created a great opportunity for us to expand and develop our meadow.
 Our goal is to have a fully functioning new meadow—with both wet and dry areas to maximize the potential for plant diversity and striking visual displays—by 2021.

 Clearing the area began in late 2016.
 Tree debris were removed and invasive multiflora rose bushes mowed.
-In 2017, a pesticide free, neonicotinoid herbicide was applied to weeds only to minimize exotic, non-native plants without disturbing the soil.
-Neonics are pesticides and are the system pesticides that we avoid because they are responsible for much of the damage to native insects.
+In 2017, herbicide was carefully applied to weeds to minimize runoff into the soil and waterways.

 Throughout the five-year opening phase of the project, constant vigilance against exotic competitors will be necessary.
 Removing unwanted plants will become more difficult and will need to be conducted through manual pulling due to their proximity to newly-added natives.